willadam/website/foss4guk2016/abstracts.md

 **Presentation**

 Demonstrating how 2.5D, 3D & 4D are used in Urban Planning and how it is achieved using open source.
 This will cover QGIS 2.5D renderer (using z values), Cesiumjs & 2.5D with Time Manager.

-### From 2.5D to 4D, Into further Dimensions

-**Nicholas Duggan Garsdale Design Ltd / Elliot Hartley Garsdale Design Ltd**

-**Workshop (half day) / Target Audience: Beginner/Intermediate and those wanting to use 3D on the web**

-Demonstrating how 2.5D, 3D & 4D are used in Urban Planning and how it is achieved using open source.
-This will cover QGIS 2.5D renderer (using z values), Cesiumjs & 2.5D with Time Manager.

 ### Geo4All - Empowering Communities for a better world